arcadeangel/coinop4charity/journal.md

 ## 08.27.26 13:13 🏴‍☠️ DIY Arcade Parts Now Available, Special Thanks

 Aside from the staff guides we are now live providing free parts to participating partner locations.
 Wanted to give a special thanks to some small mom and pop, father and son companies and volunteers that have been around a long time, are busy, have employees on payroll... and still, somehow, find time and resources to give back.
-Enrique and Elvis from Sharp's Image Repair are busy every week helping the cause.
-Franklin from Franklin's Moving is volunteering and helping us out every week as well, going out of his way and taking time from his busy schedule.
+Elvis and his son Enrique from Sharp Image Repair are busy every week helping the cause even though they run a busy schedule and are celebrities in the coin op world and the go to guys for CRT repairs.
+Franklin from Franklin's Movers is volunteering and helping us out every week as well, going out of his way and taking time from his busy schedule.

-I went ahead and removed any other brands from our website particularly those who gave us a flatout refusal when it came time to swap out a $5 joystick, and replaced their brands with a Jolly Roger flag and a big old ship anchor that Captain Code *accidentally* smashed aboard their deck as it made its journey to the bottom of the salty sea.
+I went ahead and removed any other brands from our website particularly those who gave us a flatout refusal when it came time to swap out cheap parts or $5 joysticks, and replaced their brands with a Jolly Roger flag and a big old ship anchor that Captain Code *accidentally* smashed aboard their deck as it made its journey to the bottom of the salty sea.
+In all fairness he did yell, "ahoy" before colliding with your otherwise pristine furniture manufacturing vessel.
 Don't worry nobody is hurt, the gadgets and ops team is providing them with a redemption arc and some rubber ducky floaties for their journey back ashore to make right among those they seem to have forgotten.
-Those forgotten are exactly the people this ship is trying to save, sorry your vessel was a casualty to our mission.
+Aboard this ship, nobody is forgotten, and those who were are exactly the people this ship is trying to onboard, so sorry your vessel was a casualty to our mission.
 It shouldn't be that way, lets revisit this discussion maybe a year from today?
-We will eat some caviar (or better yet Bagel Bites) with you mateys once you find your way back to dry land.
+We will eat some caviar (or maybe something faster to prepare, cheaper, ready to ship to kiosks) with you mateys once you find your way back to dry land.

 -V